Energy in Israel: Natural gas

 Since Israel’s creation in 1948, it has been dependent on energy imports from other countries.
 Specifically, Israel produced 7 billion cubic meters of natural gas in 2013, and imported 720 million cubic meters in 2011.

 Historically, Israel has imported natural gas through the Arish-Ashkelon pipeline from Egypt.

 Egypt is the second-largest natural gas producer in North Africa.
 In 2005 Egypt signed a 2.5 billion-dollar deal to supply Israel with 57 billion cubic feet of gas per year for fifteen years.
 Under this arrangement, Egypt supplies 40 percent of Israel's natural gas demand.

 The Israeli Electric Corporation (IEC) controls more than 95% of the electricity sector in Israel, and controls production, distribution, and transmission of electricity.
 The IEC has a natural gas distribution law which regulates the distribution of natural gas in Israel to empower market competition.

 The discoveries of the Tamar gas field in 2009 and the Leviathan gas field in 2010 off the coast of Israel were important.
 The natural gas reserves in these two fields (Leviathan has around 19 trillion cubic feet) could make Israel more energy secure.
 In 2013 Israel began commercial production of natural gas from the Tamar field and in 2019 from Leviathan.
+As of 2017, even by conservative estimates, Leviathan holds enough gas to meet Israel's domestic needs for 40 years.

 In addition, the Karish gas field started production in 2022 after Israel reached an agreement with Lebanon that ended a maritime border dispute between the two.

+Petroleum

+Israel's oil production has been quite limited for the past hundred years and even before.
+The production has always been much less than domestic consumption.
+However some petroleum production has taken place for a long time.
+As of 2023, Israel's petroleum production was quoted as 15 000 barrels per day.